thhaase/Netflix_History_Dashboard/README.md

 ## Description of the Project

-I used the [linked project](https://github.com/thhaase/R_Netflix_history_script) to learn how to create a shiny dashboard.
+I used the [linked project](https://github.com/thhaase/R_Netflix_history_script) I did a few months ago to learn how to create a shiny dashboard.

 ### Sharing the tool with friends